 – Go out and ask our media agency to buy as many possible GRPs, so that we can push this campaign to our targets.

 You need to let go of what you learned about marketing 20 B.D.
 (20 years Before Digital).
 Believe me or not, Iam 44, pretty ‘old skool’ very ‘old skooled’ in marketing and media.
 And yes, I am proud to have such a solid foundation to build upon, because it enables me to build bridges that are closing the gap in this marketing revolution.

 Digital forced me to unlearn and relearn quite a few things.
-But I loved the opportunity, since digital offers many smarter methods and mechanisms than traditional marketing.
+But I loved the opportunity since digital offers many smarter methods and mechanisms than traditional marketing.

 What is the main impact of technology and data in the digital world?
-In the digital world all goes much faster.
+In the digital world, all goes much faster.
 Way faster than marketers could have ever imagined.
-Digital also has a lot more complexity, its cycle time is much faster, and it is all data driven.
+Digital also has a lot more complexity, its cycle time is much faster, and it is all data-driven.

 Modern marketing is to be compared to agile development in software, where you’ve got fast turning iterative testing cycles.
 A similar approach the CMO (and his teams) should now be applying to their marketing discipline.

-But what if you are the CMO that’s not very tech savvy?
-Will you end-up in a museum near you soon?
+But what if you are the CMO that’s not very tech-savvy?
+Will, you end up in a museum near you soon?
 Not necessarily.
 You can fix all your data and tech problems by becoming best buddies with your CIO or CTO.
-So team-up together!
+So team up together!

 Just start with the data and the discovery.
-Dream that you’ll one day have that stunning integrated customer data warehouse.
+Envision that you’ll one day have that stunning integrated customer data warehouse.
 Believe me, this dream can take many years for brands to put together.
 But you will have to.

 Remember Noah?
 He built his ark before the flood.
-And you should too, because flood is coming.
-A mega Tsunami that will shake-out the non data believers in disastrous ways.
+And you should too because flood is coming.
+A mega Tsunami that will shake out the non-data believers in disastrous ways.